-Best Cornbread Recipe
+Easy Cornbread Recipe

 This recipe is one of the best cornbread recipes I’ve found.
 Most of us go for a Jiffy Box in order to make cornbread.
 You don’t have to do that anymore.
 I know that I was intimidated for years with cooking cornbread.

 After you master it, you will start making this cornbread recipe anytime you want, and particularly when you have just a few minutes.
 I think you’ll appreciate the soft texture of the cornbread, but also that familiar taste that only this kind of bread can give you.

 Are you interested in learning how to make this delicious recipe?
 I’m excited to teach you!
 Learning how to make this recipe is sure to change mealtime in your house.
 You can easily make this recipe whenever you get the “hankering” for a little cornbread.

 The first step is to preheat your oven to 425 degrees.
 I greased the 8-inch cast-iron pan before I placed it in the hot oven to preheat the pan.
 This is an 8-inch Lodge Cast-Iron Skillet Pan but any brand will work.

 The next step is to gather all of the ingredients.
 What I love about this recipe is I stock all of these ingredients in my pantry, refrigerator, and my freezer.
 I keep my cornmeal in the freezer in an airtight container.
 The cornmeal I like to buy is Bob’s Red Mill Coarse Grind Cornmeal.
 You may prefer Bob’s Red Mill Medium Grind Cornmeal.
 It’s just your personal preference.